 Rumours are currently circulating about some of the UK branded chains starting to serve flats whites.
 The baristas at Flat White in Soho fielded calls from broadsheet journalists asking for comment about an apparent decision by Starbucks UK to start selling the drink.

-This won’t be a surprise to some people who’ve been predicting this for the last couple of months.2
+This won’t be a surprise to some people who’ve been predicting this for the last couple of months. b

 If this is indeed true I look forward to the many and varied reactions to this.
 I hope that most independents, especially those in London, greet the decision with relief.

-Recent reading3 has really reminded me that in any competitive environment, be it selling coffee or evolutionary biology, any competitive advantage gained (through mutation or innovation) is temporary.
+Recent reading c has really reminded me that in any competitive environment, be it selling coffee or evolutionary biology, any competitive advantage gained (through mutation or innovation) is temporary.
 Everyone caught up, either because they copied or because the pool of competitors shrank to only those with an old advantage.

 Innovating just the once is fine in the short term, but it needs to continue to be a successful long term strategy.